Chrono831/java-project-template/README.md

 * Commit & Push
 * Setup IDE / Maven
 * Build & Validate
+* In gitlab, go to Settings > Repository > Protected Branch > master, set "Allowed to push" to "No one"
 * Start Doing Your Work

 ## Intellij Setup